basokant/hamburger-grammar/README.md

 - This was my first TypeScript project!
 (TypeScript is an AMAZING developer tool)
 - Learned some intricasies of CSS, like z-index and the stacking context for stacking the images of the ingredients on top of each other.
 - How to create a simple modal.
-- The History browser API
+- The History browser API.
-- *That I love making silly things that let me take life less seriously*
+- *That I love making silly things that let me take life less seriously.*

 ## Set-Up